 - Strategy: The account you really want will ultimately come down to your personal investment strategy — including how frequently you plan to trade and whether you’re a beginner or are more experienced.
 We considered how each investing platform tailored its offerings to a different type of consumer.

 Charles Schwab has a long pedigree of helping individual investors, and that tradition remains firmly intact.
 The company was ranked by J.D.
 Power from 2016-18 as “Highest in Investor Satisfaction with Full Service Brokerage Firms, Three Years in a Row.”
 For the 2020 survey, Schwab ranked top among do-it-yourself investors, but it slipped one spot in the 2021 rankings.
+Schwab was named the best broker overall, as well as the best broker for buy-and-hold investors, in the 2022 Bankrate Awards.

-Charles Schwab also has an innovative customer service policy that says clients can get refunds on related commissions, a transaction fee, or an advisory program if they feel dissatisfied.
+- Innovative customer service policy that says clients can get refunds on related commissions, a transaction fee, or an advisory program if they feel dissatisfied.

 Pricing: Schwab meets the industry standard on stock and ETF commissions – zero – which it helped usher in.
 Options trades, though, still ring up a $0.65 per-contract fee.